This is what I frequently hear: "there is plenty of

 I can guarantee you that most school would be ashamed of themselves if they survey students about their job experience or status one to three years post graduation.
 It is hard to imagine or even see a student struggling to find a job while companies are outsourcing jobs overseas because of our unattractive workforce.
 Before we went to college, we were advised that a four-year degree was a visa to a good life once one graduates.
 Given the challenges that our students face today, can this statement still hold?

-Our students can no longer afford to be part of the $1 trillion student debt statistics.
+part of the $1 trillion student debt statistics.
 Going forward, school officials will need to focus on integrating intensive internship programs in their curriculum.
 When this is done and if properly done, companies would no longer need to outsource science and engineering jobs to foreign markets.
 Those jobs would instead stay here in the United States thus putting more Americans to work.

 Looking forward to your comments.